 Between those metrics and the effort needed to create them, there’s delay and lag.
 Depending on what you’re building, that can be weeks, months, or years.

-Now if you pay a lot of attention to the lag indicators (free time, money, number of customers etc etc), it’s very easy to get disheartened.
+Now if you pay a lot of attention to the lag indicators (how much free time or money you have, or the number of customers etc etc), it’s very easy to get disheartened.

 Growth usually starts slow, a nearly flat line for months or years, until it suddenly sweeps upward.